SamuelSwartzberg/flashcardifying_text_temp/inf.md

 protected|same class and subclasses|Java
 package|within the same package|Java
-in java, the package access modifier is the default JSDoc allows the simulating of the four access modifiers that Java has by using @access <access-modifier> or @<access-modifier>
+in java, the package access modifier is the default JSDoc allows the simulating of the four access modifiers that Java has by using @access ‹access-modifier› or @‹access-modifier›

 A ⟮private item⟯ can be accessed by ⟮its immediate parent module⟯ and ⟮all its child modules⟯ A public item can be accessed as a private item can, and additionally also through a chain through its ancestors.